User Stories: A Collaboration Tool for Business and IT

 - SMALL User Stories Are Easier to Manage

-- TESTABLE User Stories are Verifiable by Everyone
+- TESTABLE User Stories Include Verifiable Acceptance Criteria

 - Assessing Your User Story INVEST-ability